-The 6,500-head custom calf-raiser ran an experiment a year or two ago, comparing growth rates in animals fed the different milk replacers.
+The 6,500-head custom calf-raiser ran an experiment several years ago, comparing growth rates in animals fed the different milk replacers.
 It was visually apparent that the 22:20-fed animals were bigger, says farm manager Lane Sollenberger.
 For one thing, they were about 1.5 inches to 2 inches taller, with increased skeletal development.

 Between one day of age and 60 to 65 days of age, the 22:20-fed animals gained 0.5 pounds a day more, on average, than the 20:18-fed animals.